mdn/browsercompat/api.md

 ## Specifications

-A **specification** is a W3C document that specifies a web technology.
-This data is
+A **specification** is a standards document that specifies a web technology.

 The **specification** representation includes: